Halachot Gedolot

 Halachoth Gedoloth (lit. great halachoth) is a work on Jewish law dating from the Geonic period.
 It exists in several different recensions, and there are sharply divergent views on its authorship, though the dominant opinion attributes it to Simeon Kayyara.

 Authorship controversy

-Kayyara's chief work is believed by some to be the Halakhot Gedolot (הלכות גדולות) whereas Moses ben Jacob of Coucy ("the Semag") wrote that it was in fact composed by Rav Yehudai Gaon.
+Kayyara's chief work is believed by some to be the Halakhot Gedolot, whereas Moses ben Jacob of Coucy wrote that it was in fact composed by Yehudai ben Nahman.